- Does U.S. auto insurance work in Canada?

 Your personal auto insurance coverage usually extends to a car that was rented in the States and is honored while used in Canada.
 Be sure to ask the rental company representative if you can drive the vehicle across the border.

-Be aware that there may be additional charges for renting an RV or a vehicle other than a car or SUV.
+Be aware that renting an RV or a vehicle other than a car or SUV may incur additional charges.

 The rental car agency can most likely provide you with a “proof of insurance” in case you are pulled over.

-If you rent the car in Canada, you can purchase additional insurance at the rental agency known as a collision damage waiver (CDW) and other additional insurance.
+In general, a rental car company in Canada will also accept U.S. insurance, so you may not need additional rental car insurance, either.
+You can purchase additional insurance at the rental agency known as a collision damage waiver (CDW) and other additional insurance.
 Your credit card may include some coverage for a rental car, so be sure to check.
 However, the auto insurance you already have provides basic coverage for a rental car.

 Other things to know when traveling to Canada